Bruno-freire/PedalHubApi/README.md

 The API supports the following queries:

-    users: Retrieves a list of all registered users.
+    users(Attention, for this command you must be logged in as an administrator): Retrieves a list of all registered users.
-    rides: Retrieves a list of all available rides (pedals). userRides(user_id): Retrieves a list of rides created by a specific user (identified by user_id). userSubscriptions(user_id): Retrieves a list of rides to which a user (identified by user_id) has subscribed.
+    rides: Retrieves a list of all available rides (pedals).
+It is also possible to see the names of the participants of each ride userSubscriptions(user_id): Retrieves a list of rides to which a user (identified by user_id) has subscribed.

 # Mutations

 The API provides the following mutations:

-    createUser(input): Creates a new user with the specified name, email, and password. updateUser(input): Updates the information of an existing user (identified by user ID).
-Users can update their name, email, or password.
-    deleteUser: Deletes the authenticated user account.
-    createRide(input): Creates a new cycling group ride (pedal) with the provided details. subscribeRide(input): Subscribes the authenticated user to a specific ride (identified by ride_id). login(email, password): Authenticates the user with the provided email and password, returning an authentication token and user details.
+    createUser(input: email, password, name): Creates a new user with the specified name, email, and password. updateUser(input: email?, password?, name?): Updates the information of an existing user (identified by the authenticated user).
+Users can update their name, email, or password. deleteUser(identified by the authenticated user): Deletes the authenticated user account. createRide(input: name, start_date, start_date_registration, end_date_registration, additional_information?, start_place, participants_limit?): Creates a new cycling group ride (pedal) with the provided details.Accepted date format "yyyymmdd" subscribeRide(input: ride_id): Subscribes the authenticated user to a specific ride (identified by ride_id). login(email, password): Authenticates the user with the provided email and password, returning an authentication token and user details.

 # Authentication